fermiPy/dmpipe/docs/install.rst

 following the :ref:`pipinstall` instructions.
 The :ref:`dockerinstall` instructions can be used to install the STs on OSX and Linux machines that are new enough to support Docker.
-To install the development version of Fermipy follow the :ref:`devinstall` instructions.
+To install the development version of dmpipe follow the :ref:`devinstall` instructions.

 .. _stinstall: